Equilibrium of Data Markets with Externality: Model

-\paragraph{\textbf{Buyer's Utility:}} For a buyer $i$ purchasing from a seller set $\gamma$, their utility is predicated on four factors: (1) the value of the increased performance due to purchased data, denoted by the random variable $P_i(\gamma)$ with $\E[P_i(\gamma)] \triangleq \pbar_i(\gamma)$, (2) the cost charged by sellers in the set $\gamma$, $c(\gamma)$, (3) the negative externality caused by an arbitrary buyer $j$'s action, denoted by the random variable $E_{ij}(\cdot)$ with $\E[E_{ij}(\cdot)] \triangleq \ebar_{ij}(\cdot)$, and (4) a \emph{transaction cost} $\mathcal{T}_i(S)$ implemented by the platform, which specifies the amount that buyer $i$ needs to pay (or receive) when the set of purchase orders is $\sS$.
+\paragraph{\textbf{Buyer's Utility:}} The utility of buyer $i$ when purchasing from a seller set $\gamma$ is predicated on: (1) the increased value/performance due to purchased data, denoted by the random variable $P_i(\gamma)$ with $\E[P_i(\gamma)] \triangleq p_i(\gamma)$, (2) the cost charged by sellers in $\gamma$, $c(\gamma)$, (3) the negative externality caused by another buyer $j$'s action, denoted by the random variable $E_{ij}(\cdot)$ with $\E[E_{ij}(\cdot)] \triangleq e_{ij}(\cdot)$, and (4) a \emph{transaction cost} $\mathcal{T}_i(S)$ charged by the platform, which specifies the amount that buyer $i$ needs to pay (or receive) when the set of purchase orders is $S$.
 Without loss of generality, we assume $P_i(\gamma) \in [0,1]$ and $c(\gamma) \in [0,1]$, and the ``buy nothing'' option ($\gamma = \emptyset$) has 0 increased performance and 0 cost.
 Note a buyer that decides to ``buy nothing'' and not participate in the market, will still suffer the negative externality induced by others.
-We primarily focus on a commonly used externality model in literature where buyer $i$'s negative externality from buyer $j$'s action depends arbitrarily on the latter's action: $E_{ij}(\gamma_j)$ \citep{aseff2008optimal, li2019facility, agarwal2020towards}.
-To ensure that the maximum total externality created by a buyer is at most $1$ and thus in the same range as performance and cost, we assume that for all $i$, $\sum_{j \ne i}E_{ji} \in [0,1]$.
+We primarily focus on the most externality model in literature where buyer $i$'s externality from buyer $j$'s action depends arbitrarily on the latter's action: $E_{ij}(\gamma_j)$ \citep{aseff2008optimal, li2019facility, agarwal2020towards}.
+To ensure that the total externality caused by a buyer is at most $1$ and thus in the same range as performance and cost, we assume that $\forall \, i$, $\sum_{j \ne i}E_{ji}(\gammai) \in [0,1]$.
 In section \ref{section:rich_externality}, we consider a richer class of externality functions and in appendix \ref{appendix:externality}, we include a detailed discussion on the economic interpretations of these externality models.
-We can now formally define the buyer's utility.
-For ease of notation, we combine the performance increase $P_i(\gamma)$ and seller costs $c(\gamma)$ terms into a single \emph{net gain} term $G_i(\gamma)$, with $\E[G_i(\gamma)] \triangleq \gbar_i(\gammai)$.
+We now formally define the buyer's utility, and for brevity, combine the performance increase $P_i(\gamma)$ and seller costs $c(\gamma)$ terms into a single \emph{net gain} term $G_i(\gamma)$, with $\E[G_i(\gamma)] \triangleq g_i(\gammai)$.

 \begin{definition}[Utility and Welfare] For seller cost function $c$, and buyer $i$ with performance increase $P_i$, we define her net gain to be $G_i(\gamma) = P_i(\gamma) - c(\gamma)$, with $G_i(\gamma) \in [-1,1]$.
 Using this, along with externality $E_{ij} \, \forall \, j$, and transaction cost $\mathcal{T}_i$, we define her stochastic utility for a complete order profile $S = (\gamma_1, \dots, \gamma_n)$ to be: